In the UK, you can sometimes insure a car without having a valid MOT.

 And if the person who owned the car before you got it MOT'd when it was less than 3 years' old, the normal rules apply, and you'll have to get it MOT'd every year.

 Yes.
-You can insure a car that doesn't have an MOT.
+You can sometimes insure a car that doesn't have an MOT, providing it meets the above conditions.

 And if you've already bought insurance, your policy doesn't necessarily stop being valid once your MOT expires.